lemonjesus/S5L8702-FMISS-Tools/Documentation.md

 could mean:
 ```
-r6 = r6 & r7 & 0xFFFFFF00
+r6 = r7 & 0xFFFFFF00
 ```
 Sometimes there are `AND`s with a null bitmask `0x00000000`.
 It's unclear if that means the bitmask is disabled in this case (then why wouldn't you just set the bitmask to `0xFFFFFFFF`) or that's intentional for setting the destination to zero (but then why not just write a zero immediate?).
 It's weird, so I'm not so sure about this one.

-### `0x0B` OR Two Registers and an Immediate
+### `0x0B` OR Register and an Immediate
-`OR` two registers (one of which is the destination register) and a bitmask together.
-The second register is given in the 16-bit immediate.
+`OR` a source register and a value together, saving the result in the destination register.
+The source register is given in the 16-bit immediate.

 For example:
 ```